Nesting Software for Fabrication | Autodesk

 Learn more about how nests are linked to the design and material settings when making changes and recalculating the nest.

-This list features a collection of informative and educational videos that provide insights, tips and tutorials related to nesting and fabrication extension in Autodesk Fusion software.
+This list features a collection of informative and educational videos that provide insights, tips, and tutorials related to nesting and fabrication extension in Fusion 360 software.

-Save time, reduce errors and optimise material utilisation with Nesting Software in Autodesk Fusion.
+Save time, reduce errors, and optimize material utilization with Nesting Software in Fusion 360.

-Learn how to effectively use features, with guided tutorials, of nesting software in Autodesk Fusion.
+Learn how to effectively use features, with guided tutorials, of nesting software in Autodesk Fusion 360.

-Learn how to create customisable, printable labels for easier part tracking using the Nesting & Fabrication Extension in Autodesk Fusion.
+Learn how to create customizable, printable labels for easier part tracking using the Nesting & Fabrication Extension in Fusion 360.

-Create optimised and associative multi-sheet layouts for sheet metal and non-sheet metal with the Autodesk Fusion Nesting & Fabrication Extension.
+Create optimized and associative multi-sheet layouts for sheet metal and non-sheet metal with the Fusion 360 Nesting & Fabrication Extension.

-Nesting software in Autodesk Fusion intelligently arranges parts within a sheet based on predefined parameters and constraints.
-It utilises advanced algorithms to optimise material usage and enhance manufacturing efficiency.
+Nesting software in Fusion 360 intelligently arranges parts within a sheet based on predefined parameters and constraints.
+It utilizes advanced algorithms to optimize material usage and enhance manufacturing efficiency.

 2D nesting is nesting done on flat materials to create 2D parts and shapes.
 Examples include sheet metal fabrication and carbon manufacturing.